OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 Apart from this relatively reasonable method, fingerprint authentication can also be implemented in unsafe ways.
 For instance, developers might opt to assume successful authentication based solely on whether the <code>onAuthenticationSucceeded</code> callback <sup>[3]</sup> is called or when the Samsung Pass SDK is used for instance.
 This event however isn't proof that the user has performed biometric authentication - such a check can be easily patched or bypassed using instrumentation.
 Leveraging the Keystore is the only way to be reasonably sure that the user has actually entered their fingerprint.

-Unless, of course, the keystore is compromised.
+Unless, of course, the Keystore is compromised.
 Which has been the case as reported in [5] and mostly explained in [6].
 There are a few known CVEs registered for instance: CVE-2016-2431, CVE-2016-2432, CVE-2015-6639, CVE-2015-6647.
 Therefore one should always check the security patch-level:

 ```java
 	SimpleDateFormat sdf = new SimpleDateFormat("yyyy-MM-dd", 	Locale.getDefault());